 However, the public will generally be wrong when it comes to regulating people’s opinions because they are not generally affected by their decisions.
 Consequently, he believes, we should pay no attention to the feelings of someone who is offended by another person’s opinions.

 Mill is a utilitarian, so he has to show that the extensive individual liberty that he advocates is the best way of promoting utility.
 He tries to do this by showing that individual liberty benefits individuals and also that it benefits society.

 Mill’s first line of arguments for the individual benefits of liberty are pretty much what you would expect.
 He maintains that individuals will, generally speaking, make choices that make themselves happy.
 So leaving individuals at liberty to decide what to do is a good way of making them happy.
 This is probably true but not terribly interesting: anyone could have thought of this so we don’t need Mill’s big brain to make the point.

-What I think is most interesting about his case is that most of the arguments make a case for liberty even when individuals do not make good choices.
+What I think is most interesting about Mill is that most of the arguments make a case for liberty even when individuals do not make good choices.
 After all, no one is perfect and we are all subject to well known flaws in our decision making.
 More importantly, the people Mill is arguing against will typically believe that individuals do not make the correct choices for themselves.
 Mill side-steps their arguments by maintaining that individual liberty is still superior to the alternatives even when individuals do not choose well.